 Down below, we’ll get to see what both of these guitars offer.
 Shall we get started?

-Perfect for a full on bluegrass jam, the Martin D-18 has that classic “just right” tone that’s piercing enough not to cut though and overbear other instruments.
-Behind its rich tone and pleasing sonic detail is its perfect tone wood combination, with a solid Sitka spruce top and mahogany body.
+Perfect for a full-on bluegrass jam, the Martin D-18 has that classic “just right” tone that’s piercing enough not to cut through and overbear other instruments.
+Behind its rich tone and pleasing sonic detail is its perfect tonewood combination, with a solid Sitka spruce top and mahogany body.
 Aside from its awesome sound, the D-18 sits beautifully with natural gloss finish with tortoise-colored binding.

 The D-18 is also perfect for any performance on stage or in a recording inside a studio.
 With its ability to blend in smoothly with other instruments or just in combo with your own voice, sound engineers have no trouble working with it.
 That being said, it has been played on stage with your music idols such as Clarence White and Elvis Presley to name a few.
 Even after a few decades, the D-18 still has its stunning and remarkable sound.